Controlling Blood Sugar

 - Wash and dry your hands.

-- Take a fasting sample when you wake up in the morning, before you eat or drink anything.
-Normal range is less than 100 mg/dL.
+- Take a fasting sample when you wake up in the morning before you eat or drink anything.
+The normal range is less than 100 mg/dL.

-- Take a sample 2 hours after each meal of breakfast, lunch and dinner.
-Normal range is less than 120 mg/dL.
+- Take a sample 2 hours after each meal of breakfast, lunch, and dinner.
+The normal range is less than 120 mg/dL.

 - Self-monitoring should be done while keeping a diet diary.
 Record your blood sugar levels along with listing the foods you eat for meals.
 That way, you can see the relationship between what you eat and your blood sugar levels.